Adi Da: Teachings

 Adi Da maintained that human beings are always demanding an explanation for the existence of the world or the bodily "self".
 There is a presumption that the world or the self is first.
-People therefore seek to account for these first, and then seek to understand the Divine on that basis.
+People, therefore, seek to account for these first, and then seek to understand the Divine on that basis.
 To the dualistic "point of view", these presumptions are the fundamentally necessary starting point to all philosophical or metaphysical considerations.

 Conversely, Adi Da affirmed that the proper beginning of philosophy (or what he called the fundamental principle of "Perfect Philosophy") is the intrinsic apprehension of the egoless, indivisible, non-separate, and acausal nature of Reality or Conscious Light.
-When this prior Reality is understood, he said, the need to account for the world or the body or the self disappears: they are recognized as dualistic presumptions, not primary realities from which Truth can then be found.
+When this prior Reality is understood, he said, the need to account for the world, the body, or the self disappears: they are recognized as dualistic presumptions, not primary realities from which Truth can then be found.

 "Self-contraction"

-According to Adi Da's teaching, the human being's apparent inability to live as Conscious Light is a result of the illusion of separate self.
+According to Adi Da's teaching, the human being's apparent inability to live as Conscious Light is a result of the illusion of a separate self.
 The ego—the "I" with whom each individual identifies—is not an entity, or even an idea or a concept; it is a "chronic and total psycho-physical Activity of self-contraction", locatable in feeling as a subtle but constant anxiety or stress, and recognizable in all manifestations of reactive emotion.
 It is a mistaken identification with the limitations of the body-mind mechanism, necessarily implying differentiation of 'self' from 'other' beings or 'selves'.
 Self-contraction is an unnecessary and unnatural limit placed on Energy, or the Inherent Radiance of Transcendental Being, which is always already perfectly free.
 The act creates a consciousness apparently cut off from its primordial unity, producing the self-obsession and incessant seeking symbolised in the myth of Narcissus.
 An individual biography is generated from the movement of "desire" – the constant effort to "create a connection, a flow of force, between the contracted identity and everything from which it has differentiated itself."
 Efforts to reunite with the divine from the position of the separate self are necessarily futile because this self itself is a fundamental illusion.
-The already present divine, according to Adi Da, can only be realized through releasing the contraction and transcending the illusion of separate self altogether.
+The already present divine, according to Adi Da, can only be realized through releasing the contraction and transcending the illusion of the separate self altogether.
 Such transcendence, he maintained, is made possible through satsang – the devotional relationship to the Spiritual Master or Satguru who transmits and communicates the Truth.